gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ### Restarts

+For our last improvement we'll implement a simple, but powerful trick.
+We start by noticing that the initial population is comprised of a small number of configurations samples from a large configuration space.
+Sometimes we get lucky and the initial population contains good building blocks for a strong solution.
+Other times we're not so lucky.

-For our last trick, we're going to get simple again.
-Based on the randomly initialized population, we can get lucky or unlucky.
-Sometimes the set of lineups we start with just doesn't have the right building blocks to get to a good solution.
-To resolve this, we'll restart the entire genetic algorithm from scratch a few times<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup> and take the best solution we find.
+To mitigate this, we'll restart the entire genetic algorithm from scratch a few times<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup> and take the best solution we find.
+This increases our chances of finding a good solution by searching the configuration space more thoroughly.

 ## Wrapping up

 We've discussed how to sample valid yet suboptimal lineups to seed a genetic algorithm as well as some tricks for making the genetic algorithm converge to a good solution quickly.

-Maybe as a follow-up it would be worth trying a SAT solver or integer programming, but this approach can generate lineups in under a minute, which is good enough to achieve our goal.
+Maybe as a follow-up it would be worth trying a SAT solver or integer programming, but this approach can generate lineups in under a minute, which is good enough to call the problem solved.

 ### Fitness function for real

-Rather than specify what makes lineups good when defining a fitness function, it's actually easier to penalize lineups for what makes them bad.
+We define our fitness function in terms of penalties, heuristics for undesirable lineup characteristics.
+We tune our genetic algorithm by updating the weights on each penalty.
+This can be done manually or with historical lineup data.

 - A coxed boat with an inexperienced coxswain
 - An un-coxed boat with an inexperienced bow seat